The Attention Economy is here and it’s making marketing more challenging than ever.

 Marketing to a distracted world

 Capturing the interest of prospective customers has always been a hurdle for marketers.
-Not only creating a message that will engage prospects and draw leads, but also cutting through the clutter of daily disruptions, including other companies’ marketing messages fighting for attention.
+Not only creating a message that will engage prospects and draw leads, but also cut through the clutter of daily disruptions, including other companies’ marketing messages fighting for attention.

 Davenport and Beck warned that unless companies adapt to the Attention Economy, they will fall behind.
 So what should marketers do to combat this lack of attention?